ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 # `pep736.nohumanerrors.com`
 # `@ekohilas`

+If you're after the resources for this talk, you can find them in the links above.

-Or if you can't make it, you can find me online at @ekohilas, or collaborate with me on nohumanerrors.com.
+Or if you're after me, you can collaborate with me on nohumanerrors.com, find me online at ekohilas, or here if you have any questions or feedback!

 ------